m3llox/SnakeGame/README.md

 # Hi
-a small snake game, wanted to try out the syntax of java and java swing library took me less than an hour to make thanks to jframe and java swing
+a small snake game, wanted to try out the syntax of java and java swing library took me like 20 mints to make thanks to jframe and java swing